cert-manager/csi-driver-spiffe/deploy/charts/csi-driver-spiffe/README.md

 > IfNotPresent
 > ```

-Kubernetes imagePullPolicy on DaemonSet.
+Kubernetes imagePullPolicy on Deployment.
 #### **imagePullSecrets** ~ `array`
 > Default value:
 > ```yaml
 > []
 > ```

-Optional secrets used for pulling the csi-driver-spiffe and csi-driver-spiffe-approver container images
+Optional secrets used for pulling the csi-driver-spiffe container image

 For example: